Snuggle/snugg.ie/_pages/hug-server.md

 {% capture page_markdown %}
 ## About hug 'n' stuff

-Let me tell you the tale of my dabblings with home servers or ['Homelab'](https://reddit.com/r/homelab) equipment.
-As I was experimenting with new things within tech, I found that I loved hosting little services and such to make my life easier.
-From things like [Nextcloud](https://nextcloud.com/), as a cloud storage replacement for something like [Google Drive](https://drive.google.com/), to a personal VPN with [Wireguard](https://wireguard.com/), my requirements ended up expanding to the point where I was spending up to £35/month on a rented VPS.
+Let me tell you the tale of my experiences with home servers (['Homelab'](https://reddit.com/r/homelab) equipment).
+As I was experimenting within tech, I found that I loved hosting little services and such to make my life easier.
+From [Nextcloud](https://nextcloud.com/), a cloud storage replacement similar to [Google Drive](https://drive.google.com/), to a personal VPN with [Wireguard](https://wireguard.com/), my requirements ended up expanding to the point where I was spending up to £35/month on a [rented VPS](https://en.wikipedia.org/wiki/Virtual_private_server).

 This couldn't continue!
 Things were getting too expensive and I didn't like keeping my [NAS](https://simple.wikipedia.org/wiki/Network-attached_storage) storage in the cloud — it was slow.
 Enter...
 Hug Server.